menu

 Demographics

-The education level of Hardyville citizens is a little higher than the average for US cities and towns: 21.85% of adults in Hardyville have at least a bachelor's degree.
+The citizens of Hardyville are slightly better educated than the national average of 21.84% for all cities and towns, with 21.85% of adults in Hardyville having a bachelor's degree or advanced degree.

 The people who call Hardyville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hardyville residents report their race to be White.
 Important ancestries of people in Hardyville include English, Irish, Scottish, German, and European.